shawna-p/mysterious-messenger/docs/creating-characters.rst

 The remaining fields are optional or semi-optional depending on where this character will appear and what other variables or images are defined.

 The following two fields either must be given a colour, or you will need to place a special image file inside the game's ``images/Bubble`` folder to use as the background for the character's dialogue bubbles.

+`participant_pic`
+    Optional.
+The file path to the image that should be used on the timeline screen to indicate that the character was present in a chatroom.
+If not provided, their default profile picture is used.

+    e.g. "Profile Pics/em_chat.webp"

 `bubble_color`
     Optional; however, if this is not defined **you must provide an image** in ``game/images/Bubble/`` called ``em-Bubble.webp`` if the character's file_id is ``em``.